ofirgalcon/geekbench/README.md

 Client will trigger server to lookup Geekbench information from Geekbench's API once a week.

-Remarks
----
-The admin tab may not always complete.
-This is a known bug and will not be fixed at this time.

 Table Schema
 ---
 * id - Unique ID